Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 Background Information

-Rewrite, also known as URL Rewrite, URL rewriting, or pseudo-static, is a dynamic URL rewriting technology.
-It is used to rewrite the URL requested by the user to another URL to achieve a more friendly URL structure, improve SEO effectiveness, or simplify complex URL paths.
-This technology is widely used in web development and can hide the real file path, achieve URL normalization, and enhance the security and maintainability of the website.
-By using URL rewriting, developers can create more readable and memorable URLs, thereby improving user experience and search engine indexing efficiency.
+Rewrite, also known as URL Rewrite, URL rewriting, or pseudo-static, is a dynamic URL rewriting technique.
+It is used to rewrite the URL requested by the user to another URL to achieve a more user-friendly URL structure, improve SEO performance, or simplify complex URL paths.
+This technique is widely used in web development to hide real file paths, achieve URL normalization, and enhance website security and maintainability.
+With URL rewriting, developers can create more readable and memorable URLs, enhancing user experience and search engine indexing efficiency.

-ServBay's built-in web server is Caddy, known for its simple configuration and automatic HTTPS.
-ServBay has already preconfigured the Rewrite rules, so users usually do not need to configure the Rewrite rules additionally.
-For most PHP frameworks and CMS systems, ServBay works out-of-the-box without additional configuration.
-However, for users migrating from NGINX and Apache to Caddy, it is important to understand some differences and considerations.
-This article will cover these in detail.
+ServBay comes with the Caddy web server, known for its simple configuration and automatic HTTPS.
+ServBay is pre-configured with Rewrite rules, and users typically do not need to configure additional Rewrite rules.
+For most PHP frameworks and CMS systems, ServBay works out of the box without additional configuration.
+However, for users migrating from NGINX and Apache to Caddy, understanding some differences and considerations is very important.
+This article will detail these topics.

-ServBay has pre-configured the Rewrite rules, and users generally do not need to make any additional configurations.
-For most PHP frameworks and CMS systems, such as WordPress, Laravel, Symfony, ServBay works out-of-the-box, without needing additional Rewrite rules.
+ServBay is pre-configured with Rewrite rules, and users typically do not need to make any additional configurations.
+For most PHP frameworks and CMS systems, such as WordPress, Laravel, Symfony, ServBay works out of the box, without additional Rewrite rule configuration.

-ServBay's Caddy server has pre-configured Rewrite rules, generally eliminating the need for users to make additional configurations.
-For most PHP frameworks and CMS systems, such as WordPress, Laravel, Symfony, ServBay works out-of-the-box, without needing additional Rewrite rules.
-If you are migrating from NGINX or Apache, please continue reading to understand more about the differences and considerations in Rewrite rules.
+ServBay's Caddy server is pre-configured with Rewrite rules, and users typically do not need to make any additional configurations.
+For most PHP frameworks and CMS systems, such as WordPress, Laravel, Symfony, ServBay works out of the box, without additional Rewrite rule configuration.
+If you are a user migrating from NGINX or Apache, please continue reading to learn more about the differences and considerations of Rewrite rules.

 Introduction to Rewrite Rules

-Rewrite rules are used to rewrite the requested URL to another URL, often used for SEO optimization, URL beautification, and access control.
-Different web servers have different configurations for Rewrite rules.
+Rewrite rules are used to rewrite the requested URL to another URL, commonly for SEO optimization, URL beautification, and access control.
+Different web servers have different ways of configuring Rewrite rules.

 Apache's htaccess